ak-17/youtube-player-extension/README.md

 - Turn on developer mode
 - Click on Load Unpacked
 - select the downloaded folder
-- You are ready to use the excention
+- You are ready to use the extension

 Cheers!!